simonemberton/Introduction_to_Creative_Coding/Week_02/README.md

 - Then copy the folder called "empty-example" **in the same enclosing folder**, rename it to something like "tutorial-1".

 - Go into your newly copied folder and open both index.html and sketch.js in a text editor.
-Brackets or SublimeText are recommended
+VS Code is recommended.

 - Remember, every time you change the code in your sketch.js file, you will need to refresh your browser to see the changes.